epalzeolithe/DisPro/readme.md

 I needed something advanced, secure, fast, stable, portable and light, preferably a single binary that is independent by location without polluting the entire drive and without security or stability issues.

 ## Announces
-Update will be come soon for improving overall program performance. <br>
+Update will be come soon for improving overall program performance.
-This program will be have a launcher for insane speed and workaround of any bugs on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows). <br>
-The [`slave`](https://github.com/SirSAC/DisPro/tree/slave) branch is for prototype things.

 ## Installation
 No installation required. <br>
 Just grab the latest binary for your platform from the [releases](https://github.com/SirSAC/DisPro/releases/latest) and rename it `DisPro.exe` or `DisPro.bin` if you are not on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) then start speeding up your internet connection. <br>
 For `-option` on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) will require the [Privoxy](https://en.wikipedia.org/wiki/Privoxy) software and this can be downloaded from [release](https://sourceforge.net/projects/ijbswa/files/Win32/3.0.32%20%28stable%29) and make sure it is listening on [IP](https://en.wikipedia.org/wiki/IP_address) `::1` and port `8118`. <br>
-If you want to use [`cmd.exe`](https://en.wikipedia.org/wiki/Cmd.exe) on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) this will require the [`powershell.exe`](https://en.wikipedia.org/wiki/PowerShell) to be already installed for fixing text colors but the program can work without it if you don't want text colors anymore.
+If you want to use [`cmd.exe`](https://en.wikipedia.org/wiki/Cmd.exe) on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) this will require the [`powershell.exe`](https://en.wikipedia.org/wiki/PowerShell) to be already installed for fixing text colors but the program can work without it if you don't want text colors anymore. <br>
+This program can be used with `launcher.cmd` for insane speed and workaround of any bugs on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows).

 ## Informations
 DisPro now supports [Linux](https://en.wikipedia.org/wiki/Linux) in both modes, normal and tunnel. <br>